MetaModels/docs-de/manual/first-metamodel.rst

 Don’t forget to run composer install through „Update packages“.
 When installed, run the database update and your MetaModels installation is done.

-|*Hint: If you know that you don’t need all attributes and / or filter you can install every single package by it’s own.*
+.. note:: If you know that you don’t need all attributes and / or filter you can install every single package by it’s own.*

 Your first MetaModel
 =====================